-We look at the different food types and nutrition, expanding on what we learned about carbohydrates in Botany last year, and how the body processes, uses and stores food.
+We look at the different food types and nutrition and how the body processes, uses and stores food.
 We look at respiration; how the body takes in oxygen, what it's for and what happens if we don't have it, leading to blood circulation and the heart.
+We look at the lungs as a "social" organ that connects us with the outside world and the heart as an organ of response to what happens to the rest of the body but also to our feelings and emotions.

 We then go on to the reproductive organs and how they work.
 Part of the study of each system is discussion about the effects on the body and mind, as well as some of the social implications of smoking, drugs, alcohol, food, sex, music and art.